Changes on the horizon for Slow-release Fertilizers

 Nitrogen Fertilizers

-Nitrogen is the main component of chlorophyll which is important in creating a balanced photosynthesis process.
-Nitrogen is also part of amino acids in plants.
-Nitrogen fertilizers have an increased production yield and crop quality.
+Nitrogen is a crucial component of chlorophyll, playing a vital role in photosynthesis.
+It is also part of amino acids in plants.
+Nitrogen fertilizers enhance production yield and improve crop quality.

-The efficiency of a fertilizer hinges on an effective phosphorus content.
-Phosphorus is found in the protoplasm of the cells and is crucial to cell growth and reproduction.
-The phosphorus fertilizer is invaluable for the development of plant roots.
+The efficiency of a fertilizer depends on its phosphorus content.
+Phosphorus is found in the protoplasm of cells and is essential for cell growth and reproduction.
+Phosphorus fertilizers are invaluable for developing strong plant roots.

-Inorganic fertilizers are produced artificially and include minerals or synthetic chemicals.
-Phosphorus, potassium, and other residues in inorganic fertilizers are often a product of mining.
-Inorganic fertilizers come in single-nutrient or multi-nutrient formulations.
-Multi-nutrient formulations include complete and balanced fertilizer substances, which contain nutrients like nitrogen, phosphorus, and potassium, as well as micronutrients such as calcium, magnesium, boron, and manganese.
+Inorganic fertilizers are artificially produced and contain minerals or synthetic chemicals.
+They often include phosphorus, potassium, and other nutrients derived from mining.
+Inorganic fertilizers can come in single-nutrient or multi-nutrient formulations.
+Multi-nutrient fertilizers offer a complete and balanced nutrient profile, including nitrogen, phosphorus, potassium, and micronutrients like calcium, magnesium, boron, and manganese.

 Organic Fertilizers

-Organic fertilizers are derived from plants and animals.
-The fertilizer enhances the soil with carbonic compounds vital for plant development as well as adds to the organic matter content of the soil.
-Which accelerates the propagation of micro-organisms, and modifies the physical and chemical characteristics of the soil.
+Organic fertilizers are derived from plant and animal sources.
+They enrich the soil with carbon compounds essential for plant development and increase the organic matter content of the soil.
+This enhancement accelerates the growth of microorganisms and modifies the physical and chemical properties of the soil.

 Legislation of non-Bio-degradable Fertilizer Coating